Representation: World

 To date, Nikola Hillebrand has worked with conductors such as Giovanni Antonini, Herbert Blomstedt, Adam Fischer, Fabien Gabel, Stephan Gottfried, Roberto González-Monjas, Manfred Honeck, René Jacobs, Václav Luks, Andris Nelsons, Cristian Măcelaru, Jun Märkl, Antonello Manacorda, Andrés Orozco-Estrada, Raphaël Pichon, Markus Poschner, Jérémie Rohrer, Alexander Soddy, Robin Ticchiati and Franz Welser-Möst.
 Concert tours have taken her to the Vienna Musikverein, the Vienna Konzerthaus, the Hamburg Laeizshalle, the Elbphilharmonie, the Paris, Cologne, Essen and Berlin Philharmonie, the Salzburg Mozart Week, the Bremen Music Festival and the Salzburg Festival, among others.

-Further highlights included a Brahms Requiem with Raphaël Pichon and the Ensemble Pygmalion, concerts with Roberto González-Monjas and Adam Fischer at the Salzburg Festival, Mahler's Fourth Symphony with the Basel Symphony Orchestra and Markus Poschner, Mendelssohn's St Paul with Fabien Gabel in Grafenegg, Haydn's Creation with the Basel Chamber Orchestra under Giovanni Antonini, Mahler's Second, Fourth and Eighth Symphonies with the Gewandhaus Orchestra under Andris Nelsons, Brahms’ Requiem with the Orchestre National de France under Cristian Măcelaru in Paris, IV and VIII Symphonies with the Gewandhaus Orchestra conducted by Andris Nelsons, Brahms' Requiem with the Orchestre National de France under Cristian Măcelaru in Paris, Mendelssohn's Lobgesang Symphony with the Bavarian Radio Symphony Orchestra under Herbert Blomstedt, as well as Mozart's Mass in C minor with Concentus Musicus under Stefan Gottfried at the Vienna Musikverein.
+Further highlights included a Brahms‘ Requiem with Raphaël Pichon and the Ensemble Pygmalion, concerts with Roberto González-Monjas and Adam Fischer at the Salzburg Festival, Mahler's Fourth Symphony with the Basel Symphony Orchestra and Markus Poschner, Mendelssohn's Paulus with Fabien Gabel in Grafenegg, Haydn's Creation with the Basel Chamber Orchestra under Giovanni Antonini, Mahler's Second, Fourth and Eighth Symphonies with the Gewandhaus Orchestra under Andris Nelsons, Brahms’ Requiem with the Orchestre national de France under Cristian Măcelaru in Paris, Mendelssohn's Lobgesang Symphony with the Bavarian Radio Symphony Orchestra under Herbert Blomstedt, as well as Mozart's Mass in C minor with Concentus Musicus under Stefan Gottfried at the Vienna Musikverein.

-In the current and upcoming season, Nikola Hillebrand will be performing Mahler's Second Symphony under Marin Alsop at the Vienna Konzerthaus, Orff's Carmina Burana under Markus Poschner in Lugano and Schumann's Faust Scenes under David Afkham in Madrid, Mahler's Fourth Symphony with the Boston Symphony Orchestra under Andris Nelsons in Boston and Strauss' Frühlingsstimmen Walzer with the Vienna Philharmonic under Tugan Sokhiev in Vienna.
+Last season Nikola Hillebrand performed Mahler's Second Symphony under Marin Alsop at the Vienna Konzerthaus, Orff's Carmina Burana under Markus Poschner in Lugano and Schumann's Faust Scenes under David Afkham in Madrid, while this season she performs Mahler's Fourth Symphony with the Boston Symphony Orchestra under Andris Nelsons in Boston and Strauss' Frühlingsstimmen Walzer with the Vienna Philharmonic under Tugan Sokhiev in Vienna.
 Further performances include Berg’s Sieben frühe Lieder with the Tonkünstlerorchester Niederösterreich under Fabien Gabel, Bach's Mass in B minor with the Berlin Philharmonic and Raphaël Pichon in Berlin, Mahler's Second Symphony with the Netherlands Philharmonic and Lorenzo Viotti in Amsterdam and Rotterdam, Brahms' Requiem with Christian Thielemann in Berlin and Hamburg – and with Concentus Musicus and Stefan Gottfried in Vienna – as well as works by Mendelssohn with the Gewandhaus Orchestra and Andris Nelsons in Leipzig.

 2025 | 2026